PiwikPRO/PPMS-PublicDocs/data_collection/web/frameworks/Piwik_PRO_Library_for_Angular_8+.md

   * last visit timestamp (Unix epoch time or '' if N/A)
   * last e-commerce order timestamp (Unix epoch time or '' if N/A)

-### Custom Event
+### Custom Events
-Custom events enable tracking visitor actions that are not predefined in the existing JavaScript Tracking Client API, allowing web analysts to accurately measure and analyze any domain.
+Custom events enable tracking visitor actions that are not predefined in the existing [JavaScript Tracking Client API](https://developers.piwik.pro/en/latest/data_collection/web/javascript_tracking_client/api.html), allowing web analysts to accurately measure and analyze any domain.
 #### Methods
-* `trackEvent(category: string, action: string, name?: string, value?: number) ` - Tracks custom event, e.g. when visitor interacts with the page.
+* `trackEvent(category: string, action: string, name?: string, value?: number) ` - Tracks a custom event, e.g. when a visitor interacts with the page.

 ### Site search Service
-Site search tracking gives you insight into how visitors interact with the search engine on your website - what they search for and how many results they get back.
+Site search tracking gives you insights into how visitors interact with the search engine on your website - what they search for and how many results they get back.
 #### Methods
 * `trackSiteSearch(keyword: string, category?: string, searchCount?: number, dimensions?: Object)` - Tracks search requests on a website.